 Stick With the Basics

-The first thing you need to do is make sure that the basics are covered.
+The first thing you need to do is to make sure that the basics are covered.
 This is obviously different for everyone, so make a list, find all your bills and decide what falls into the category of “basics” for you.
-Decide what is essential to your life style you need to make it a priority to pay those bills and purchase those items.
+Decide what is essential to your lifestyle you need to make it a priority to pay those bills and purchase those items.
 Here are some of the items that most people would consider basic necessities.

 - A place to live: Mortgage payments, rent or simply a friends’ place to stay at.

-- Transportation: Car payments cash or monthly pass for public transportation, especially if you need to get to work or a job interview.
+- Transportation: Car payments or a monthly pass for public transportation, especially if you need to get to work or a job interview.
 Don’t forget about vehicle maintenance, you might be tempted to skip it but a small issue can turn into a really big and expensive one very easily.

 - Electricity/ heat/ hot water: Electricity and hot water are essential to everyone so make sure you pay those bills.
 Depending on where you live heat might not be a priority, but make the best decisions for your situation.

-- Food/ groceries: Everyone has to eat just be careful that you aren’t over spending when it comes to food, avoid going to restaurants and cook at home instead.
+- Food/ groceries: Everyone has to eat just be careful that you aren’t overspending when it comes to food, avoid going to restaurants and cook at home instead.

 - Healthcare/ insurance: These are two very expensive things but having them could end up saving you thousands of dollars in the future.